-If you’re looking for a simple and straightforward dinner recipe after the hubbub of the Thanksgiving holiday and before Christmas madness really sets in, I’ve got you covered with this Creamy Butternut Squash Soup with Coconut Milk recipe.
+If you’re looking for a simple and straightforward dinner recipe, I’ve got you covered with this easy and delicious roasted butternut squash soup with coconut milk.

-This easy butternut squash soup with coconut milk and ginger is vegan, but it’s another one of those happily vegan recipes that tastes so delicious that I’d venture to say even the carnivores will love it.
-My carnivorous guy definitely approves!
+This easy butternut squash soup with coconut milk and ginger happens to be vegan, but it’s another one of those happily vegan recipes that tastes so delicious that carnivores love it just as much.

 Ginger and coconut milk pair magically with creamy butternut squash, and the tiny kiss of sweetness from the maple syrup gives this butternut squash soup recipe a special little boost.